xiangyuan/nyanga/README.md

 Nyanga consists of an LPeg based parser which uses the re.lua module, an AST transformer and bytecode generator for LuaJIT 2.

+NOTE: you'll need to compile LuaJIT 2 with Lua 5.2 support enabled!

 Here's a quick sample showing some of the features:

 ```Lua